DESTINATION

 Roof of the World

-An average elevation of 4,500 metres — higher than any other inhabited region on Earth.
-Tibet is the spiritual heart of Buddhism, home to the Potala Palace, the Mount Kailash pilgrimage, and the northern approach to Everest.
+An average elevation of 4,500 m, higher than any other inhabited region on Earth.
+Tibet holds the Potala Palace, the Kailash pilgrimage and Everest's northern side.
+Every foreign visitor needs a permit and a guide.

 4,500 mAverage elevation